Covid-19 situation and National measurements to prevent, control and treatment of Corona virus disease in Myanmar

 University students invented a trolley robots and remote-controlled spray cleaning robots to prevent the spread of Covid-19 at the hospitals.
 The main aim is to reduce the instances of contact between patients and medical staffs.
 The Education ministry donated robots to the Ministry of Health.

 In most of the regions, regional government and volunteers are setting the mobile Basins and providing the mask at public areas.

 On 3rd May, the government allowed to operate some businesses that have to comply the guidelines of ministry of health for prevention of virus spreading.

 On 14th May, government reduced at night-time curfew by 2 hr for all states and regions to 12am to 4 am.
 It will ease some restrictions in four townships in Yangon and one township in Sagaing division as no new cases have been reported in 20 days.
 And all businesses excluding entertainment will resume operation on May 16 in Mandalay.

-According to Ministry of Health and Sports dated on 6 August 2020, there are 357 laboratory confirmed cases, 305 recovered and 6 deaths in Myanmar.
-Among them, Yangon is the most infected cases found (241 confirmed cases) and the rest cases are found in Mandalay city, Naypyidaw capital, Shan state, Chin state, Mon state, Kachin state, Rakhine state respectively.
+According to Ministry of Health and Sports dated on 23 October 2020, there are 41008 laboratory confirmed cases, 21144 recovered and 1005 deaths in Myanmar.
+Among them, Yangon is the most infected cases found (27553 confirmed cases) and Rakhine State is the second most infected cases found (2499 confirmed cases).

 Sources: Ministry of Health and Sport / Ministry of Foreign Affairs/Myanmar Times/ The Irrawaddy News